DBRepo-Project/dbrepo/CONTRIBUTING.md

 - Node.js, npm, and Bun for UI work
 - Make

-On Debian 12, the base packages can be installed with:
+On Debian-based systems, the base packages can be installed with:

 ```shell
 apt install maven openjdk-21-jdk make nodejs npm